Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Introduction

 \section{Introduction}

 Knowledge graphs (KGs) are graph-structured databases composed of triples (facts), where each triple $(h, r, t)$ represents a relation $r$ between a head entity $h$ and a tail entity $t$.
-KGs such as Wikidata \cite{vrandevcic2014wikidata} and WordNet \cite{fellbaum2010wordnet} have a significant impact on various downstream applications such as named entity recognition \cite{zhou2022distantly}, relation extraction \cite{ren2017cotype}, and representation learning \cite{chen2024tabdeco,chen2023recontab}.
+KGs such as Wikidata \cite{vrandevcic2014wikidata} and WordNet \cite{fellbaum1998wordnet} have a significant impact on various downstream applications such as named entity recognition \cite{li2025re,zhou2022distantly}, relation extraction \cite{wang2023improving}, and entity linking \cite{zhou2024gendecider}.
 Nevertheless, the effectiveness of KGs has long been hindered by the challenge of the incompleteness problem.

 To address this issue, researchers have proposed a task known as Knowledge Graph Completion (KGC), which aims to predict missing relations and provides a valuable supplement to enhance KG's quality.
-Most existing KGC methods fall into two main categories: structure-based methods and pre-trained language model (PLMs)-based methods.
-Structure-based methods represent entities and relations as low-dimensional continuous embeddings, which effectively preserve their intrinsic structure \cite{bordes2013translating,dettmers2018convolutional,kim2022bootstrapped,ge2023compounding}.
+Most existing KGC methods fall into two main categories: structure-based and pre-trained language model (PLMs)-based methods.
+Structure-based methods represent entities and relations as low-dimensional continuous embeddings, which effectively preserve their intrinsic structure \cite{bordes2013translating,dettmers2018convolutional,ge2023compounding,kim2022bootstrapped}.
 While effective in KG's structure representation learning, these methods overlook the semantic knowledge associated with entities and relations.
-Recently, PLM-based models have been proposed to leverage the semantic understanding captured by PLMs, adapting KGC tasks to suit the representation formats of PLMs \cite{yao2019kg,kim2020multi,wang2021structure,wang2022simkgc,qiao2023improving}.
+Recently, PLM-based models have been proposed to leverage the semantic understanding captured by PLMs, adapting KGC tasks to suit the representation formats of PLMs \cite{kim2020multi,qiao2023improving,wang2021structure,wang2022simkgc,yao2019kg}.